frederic-perez/AmE-dictionary/data/dictionary.md

 __hagiography__
 __hags__ _Screaming histerically like Shakespearean hags._
 __hah__ _interj_ A variant spelling of ha.
 __haha__ _idiom_ _informal_ Used as a written expression of laughter, or more generally to indicate that the writer finds something humorous.
-Also commonly written as "ha ha" or "ha-ha."
-Greater degrees of laughter or humor can be represented by more instances of "ha."
+Also commonly written as “ha ha” or “ha-ha.”
+Greater degrees of laughter or humor can be represented by more instances of “ha.”
 __Hail Mary__ _n_ :two: (Ave Maria) A prayer based on the greetings of Gabriel and Saint Elizabeth to the Virgin Mary.
 __hail<sup>1</sup>__ _v_ :nine::m: (hails, hailed, hailing) __1__ To greet. __2__ To praise enthusiastically. _The government is hailing Liverpool’s testing pilot as a great success._ __3__ To call out loudly in order to gain the attention of. _She was hailing a ride home._ __4__ Said of the weather when hail is falling.
 __hail<sup>2</sup>__ _n_ :seven::hammer: _Raindrops that stung like hail._ _A hail of gunfire._ _He was hit by a hail of bullets._ _In an average year hail causes more losses than tornadoes._